Founded in 1973 by Lou Grubb, the Lou Grubb Friends Fore Golf tournament has evolved over the years into the memorable two-day event it is today.

 The second of the tournaments kicked off in 1982 to support women’s health services at St. Joseph’s, including special programs for female patients who are under-insured or without any means to pay for critical care.

 Together, with the combined efforts of St. Joseph’s Foundation and Barrow Neurological Foundation, along with the generosity of golf enthusiasts in our community, the Lou Grubb Friends Fore Golf has raised millions of dollars to support critical areas of need throughout the hospital and institute.

 This year, Lou Grubb Friends Fore Golf is celebrating the generosity and legacy of support from our community over the last 49 years.
 Please join us as we honor Lou’s memory by playing his favorite game and raising much needed philanthropic dollars for Barrow Neurological Institute and St. Joseph’s Hospital and Medical Center.

 Join us to celebrate and carry on this meaningful tradition!

 THROUGH THE YEARS.

-The Lou Grubb Friends Fore Golf Committee expresses heartfelt appreciation for our past and present sponsors, many of whom have been longtime supporters of the event, Saint Joseph's Foundation, and Barrow Neurological Foundation.
+The Lou Grubb Friends Fore Golf Committee expresses heartfelt appreciation for our past and present sponsors, many of whom have been longtime supporters of the event, St. Joseph's Foundation and Barrow Neurological Foundation.